Died: March 14, 2018

 • Stephen Hawking was on our homepage.

 • Hawking was the world’s leading advocate for the big bang theory.
 In 1975 he published (with G.F.R.
-Ellis) his first major book about it.
+Ellis) his first major (but small) book about it.
 In 2012 we were just starting our rather idiosyncratic studies within this domain.
 By 2014 we began to realize that our little model just might have key numbers for each epoch as theorized by big bang advocates.
 Surely if the simplicity of these numbers begins to resonate, we would hope to receive some acknowledgement from someone within the University of Cambridge, Department of Applied Mathematics and Theoretical Physics (DAMTP).

 • Hawking’s “…infinitely small, infinitely hot, infinitely dense point…” full quote.